 Digital marketing and digital selling are both essential functions in any company that wants to compete in the world today.
 It's critical to understand the difference between the two to develop a holistic approach to driving revenue.

-The digital transformation has created more opportunities for sales and marketing to work together to create a seamless customer experience that drives more sales.
-When the two functions collaborate on messaging, content development, and the process of customer engagement, great things can happen.
+The digital transformation has created more opportunities for sales and marketing to work together to create a seamless customer experience.
+When the two functions collaborate on messaging, content development, and customer engagement, great things can happen.

-However, don't miss the need to design and activate a digital selling strategy.
-It's digital selling that will keep your pipeline filled with prospective customers and drive new revenue.
+Designing and activating a digital selling strategy will keep your pipeline filled with prospective customers and drive new revenue.